halide/Halide/README_vulkan.md

 # Known TODO:

 -   Performance tuning of CodeGen and Runtime
--   More platform support (Android is WIP, RISC-V, etc)
+-   More platform support (Android is work-in-progress, RISC-V, etc)
 -   Adapt unsupported types to supported types (if missing vk_int8 then promote to uint32_t)?
 -   Better debugging utilities using the Vulkan debug hooks.
 -   Allow debug symbols to be stripped from SPIR-V during codegen to reduce